Our Idiot Brother: Plot

-Ned Rochlin, a biodynamic agriculture farmer who is living with his girlfriend, Janet, gets arrested for selling pot to a uniformed police officer.

-Ned has three sisters: Miranda, a journalist hoping to get her first major article with Vanity Fair and harboring feelings for her neighbor, Jeremy; Natalie, a hipster living with her girlfriend Cindy and other roommates; and Liz, a housewife married to Dylan, a documentary filmmaker who is inattentive; they strictly control their son River, unable to express himself or choose his activities, putting him in interpretive dance class when he longs to take taekwondo.
+Ned Rochlin, a biodynamic agriculture farmer living with his girlfriend, Janet, gets tricked and arrested for attempting to sell pot to a uniformed police officer.
+Ned has three sisters: Miranda, a journalist hoping to get her first major article with Vanity Fair and harboring feelings for her neighbor Jeremy; Natalie, a hipster living with her girlfriend Cindy and other roommates; and Liz, a housewife married to Dylan, a documentary filmmaker who is inattentive; they strictly control their son River, unable to express himself or choose his activities, putting him in interpretive dance class when he longs to take taekwondo.

 Paroled, Ned discovers Janet has ditched him for mellow Billy, and no longer wishes him on the farm.
 Billy suggests he may be able to rent the goat barn out back.
 Initially staying at his mother's, Ned asks to stay with Liz.
-While he bunks in River's room, he is told to help with Dylan's documentary about Belarussian ballerina Tatiana.
+While bunking in River's room, he is told to help with Dylan's documentary about Belarusian ballerina Tatiana.

 One day, Ned is told to watch the car while Dylan interviews Tatiana.
-When a police officer asks him to move it, Ned runs upstairs for the keys and discovers Dylan naked with Tatiana.
+When a policeman asks him to move it, Ned runs upstairs for the keys and discovers Dylan naked with Tatiana.
 Dylan claims that he was only making her "comfortable".
-He is later kicked out of Liz's after River announces Ned's legal trouble at an important school admission interview.
+He is later kicked out of Liz's place after River announces Ned's legal trouble at an important school admission interview.

 Miranda reluctantly asks Ned to chauffeur while she interviews Lady Arabella, but is legally unable to pry into her scandalous past, while he charms Arabella.
 At her benefit dinner, she shares personal details of her life with him.

 Staying with Miranda, Ned mentions Dylan's nude interview, and she deduces he is cheating on Liz.
 Realizing he has the details she needs about Arabella, she forces him to tell her.
 Ashamed, Ned returns to the farm; Janet does not let him rent the barn or leave with his dog, “Willie Nelson”.

 Ned has lunch with Jeremy, who explains that Miranda is too bossy for him.
 She is hurt when he mentions the conversation and reveals her thoughts on Jeremy, leading to a fight between them.